ehetherington/libtinylogger/guide/doxygen.md

 # dnf install doxygen.x86 doxygen-doxywizard.x86_64 doxygen-latex.x86_64
 ```
 #### Info from [bugzilla.redhat.com](https://bugzilla.redhat.com/show_bug.cgi?id=1765846)
 This was the recommended method.
-I tried the it first, but I think I had a hard time finding the
+I tried it first, but I think I had a hard time finding the
 proper name of the package.

 ```